roundcube/roundcubemail-helpdocs/en_US/mail/mailview.rst

 According to your settings, this list only displays a limited number of messages at a time.
 Use the allow buttons below the list to browse through the multiple "pages".

+The application periodically checks for new messages and will update the display if new emails arrived.
+You can force this check manually by clicking the *Refresh* button in mail view the toolbar.

 .. index:: Read

 Open a Message for Reading